Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 The FTLE characterizes the material line elements in a flow over a finite time interval.
 To compute FTLE fields, particle motion is integrated over a time interval $T$ using standard techniques (e.g., the Runge-Kutta method).
 This process yields the flow map shown in equation (\ref{clean_t}).
 The forward FTLE is computed as:

 where $\lambda_{t_0}^t$ is the maximum eigenvalue of $[\boldsymbol{D\Phi}_{t_0}^t]^* \boldsymbol{D\Phi}_{t_0}^t$.
-When integrated forwards in time, the FTLE field reveals unstable or diverging manifolds of trajectories.
-Particles can also be integrated in backward time (from $t_0$ to $t$) to reveal stable or converging manifolds.
+When integrated forwards in time, the FTLE field reveals unstable or repelling manifolds of trajectories.
+Particles can also be integrated in backward time (from $t_0$ to $t$) to reveal stable or attracting manifolds.
 This yields the backward FTLE:

-Model Sensitivity (MS) for a perturbed dynamical system, as shown in equation (\ref{eq:sensitivity}), has a particular relationship to the forward FTLE for the baseline (unperturbed) system.
-Specifically, \cite{kaszas_universal_2020} showed that:
+The Model Sensitivity (MS), has a particular relationship to the forward FTLE for the baseline (unperturbed) system.
+Specifically, equation (\ref{eq:sensitivity}) can be rewritten as follows:

 where